dylanfisher/forest/README.md

 - [ ] tests

 Admin
+- [ ] simpleMDE markdown editor has a bug where sometimes the text area gets messed up and needs to have the page resize functions run to work properly again.
+- [ ] fix user login page view when signing up for the first time and passwords don't match.
 - [ ] nested forms are cumbersome at laptop size.
 It should be easier to rearrange nested items.
 - [ ] add ability to insert nested form items in between other nested items.
 - [ ] do something more useful with the admin#show view